Perfect Lemon Rosemary Roast Potatoes

 - 1 lb (500 g) Roasting potatoes

-- 2 tablespoon Lemon juice (up to 4 tbsp)
+- 2 tbsp Lemon juice up to 4 tbsp

 - Preheat the oven at 200 C/ 400 F

-- Partially boil the potatoes in water for 5 to 7 minutes until just tender but still firm.
+- Partially boil the potatoes in water for 5 – 7 minutes, until just tender but still firm.
 Drain in a colander and set aside.

-- In a small bowl combine melted butter, minced garlic, brown sugar, olive oil, lemon juice.
+- In a small bowl, combine melted butter, minced garlic, brown sugar, olive oil, and lemon juice.

-- Pour marinade over potatoes.
+- Pour the marinade over the potatoes.
 Season with salt and pepper.
 Combine thoroughly.

-- Spray a baking tray or baking dish with cooking oil and spread the potatoes making sure they are not overlapping.
+- Spray a baking tray or baking dish with cooking oil and spread the potatoes, making sure they don't overlap.

 - Bake for 20 to 30 minutes until the potatoes are slightly blistered on the outside.
 Overcooking baby potatoes can dry them out.
 Also, remember they were partially cooked.